Information for parents

 Spring 1 : Castles, Knights and Princesses

 Personal and social development: SEAL: Weekly activities under the theme of "Good to be me/Going for goals."
 RE: We will be looking at how we celebrated Christmas and New year.
 We will consider the differences in our own family traditions with others.
+We will look at the Hindu festival of Holi.

 Communication and Language: Rhyme of the week, Question and answer time with scrapbooks, Talk for writing (learning stories with actions), Class discussions, Extending vocabulary through topic work, Role play

 Math: In number we will be learning to count reliably with numbers to 20.
 In Shape, Space and Measure we will be using 3D shapes and learning mathematical terms to describe shape.
+In Spring 2 we will be comparing measures and looking at positional language.
+We will also be adding and subtracting with numbers to 20.

 Autumn 2 2018: The Night Sky